 - Gestures: Your gestures can bring life to a story when you’re communicating.
-You don’t want to talk with your hands the whole time — and never bring them up in front of your face where the person can’t see your mouth — but there are a lot of gestures you can use to bring a visual aspect to your message.
+You don’t want to talk with your hands the whole time (although you should never bring them up in front of your face where the person can’t see your mouth) but there are a lot of gestures you can use to bring a visual aspect to your message.

 - Eye contact: Maintaining eye contact expresses attentiveness and confidence, but it can also come across as bored if you’re just staring blankly into the other person’s eyes.

 - Facial expressions: Stay aware of your facial expressions.
 This body language can easily indicate disgust, happiness, sadness, anger, and just about any other feeling.

 - Posture: Always sit or stand up straight to communicate professionalism.

 - Touch: Be careful with touching as its intended meaning can easily be confused.
 Depending on the circumstance and context, a friendly touch can oftentimes be interpreted as something more intimate.

 The medium always shapes how you should use it to best communicate.
 Think about texting.
 You probably text much differently than you actually speak.
 Here’s a look at different elements to pay attention to when communicating across different mediums.